 When securing your ArcGIS Enterprise portal, it's important that the environment in which your portal runs be secure as well.
-There are several security best practices that you can follow to ensure the strongest security.
+There are several best practices that you can follow to ensure the strongest security.

 Restrict the portal's proxy capability